kumararyan22/Airline_Project/README.md

 # Airline
-This is a fullstack project
+This is a 100 % Java based project